 The Arboretum is comprised of 140 acres of marsh, meadow, pine plantation and second-growth deciduous forest in Oshtemo Township, Kalamazoo County, Michigan.

 Aside from academic uses of the Arboretum, this lovely outdoor space can be used for recreational purposes by students and members of the community.
-Take a walk or run along the trails, bring your dog (on leash!) and your friends and family!
+Take a walk or run along the trails, bring your dog (on a leash!) and your friends and family!